itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

 >
 > 3. Why won't this work as a common field for our table join?

-## Building a common field
+## Building the common field

-It looks like we're going to have to make a common ID field on our own.
-Because we're working with historical data, this will require some extra considerations, but our goal is straightforward: We want to populate the `gisname` field in the `africa_pop_est_1850-1950_cleaned` tablae with values that conform exactly to the `NAME` field of the `African Countries` layer.
+It looks like we're going to have to make a common field on our own.
+Although working with data across a historical time range does make this a little more complicated than normal our goal remains pretty straightforward: **we want to populate the `gisname` field in the `africa_pop_est_1850-1950_cleaned` tablae with values that conform exactly to the `NAME` field of the `African Countries` layer**.

 To accomplish this, we will:
 1. Use Microsoft Excel to copy values from the `territory` field into the `gisname` field
-2. Read through the new `gisname` values and correct any spelling or nomenclature discrepancies
+2. Read through the new `gisname` values and conform them to the `NAME` field, correct any spelling or nomenclature discrepancies

 Let's get started...